Our goal is to improve conservation by providing powerful new tools to monitor wildlife status, distribution, and population trends.

 received a Bachelor of Science degree in Environmental Systems: Evolution, Behavior, and Ecology from the University of California, San Diego in June 2011.
 As an undergraduate she interned at NOAA-Southwest Fisheries Science Center in the Marine Mammal Genetics Lab and the Antarctic Ecosystems Research Division.
 After graduating she spent 5 years researching cetacean acoustics in the Atlantic, Pacific, Gulf of Mexico, and Alaska.
 She has extensive experience both collecting and analyzing acoustic data.

-Laura Beraut, Administrative Assistant:
+Laura Beraut, Administrative Manager:

 received an MBA from the College of Notre Dame.
 She worked in marketing for Ziff-Davis Publishing positioning products and services to increase awareness and build brand equity.
 She managed public relations efforts maintaining media relations and organizing promotional events.
 She has held several volunteer positions supporting local public schools and served on a local non-profit board for over 8 years.